Back to DWU AI Articles

 • Airbus A321neo: Fuel-efficient variant of A321; 200+ seats; deployed on transcontinental and medium-haul routes with profitability improvements.

-• Airbus A321XLR: Latest long-range A321 variant; 198-238 seats; enable low-cost transcontinental/transatlantic service (lower seat-mile costs than dedicated wide-bodies); equipped with lie-flat Mint seats; on order for 2024-2026 delivery; critical to Mint expansion strategy.
+• Airbus A321XLR: Latest long-range A321 variant; 198-238 seats; enable low-cost transcontinental/transatlantic service (lower seat-mile costs than dedicated wide-bodies); equipped with lie-flat Mint seats; on order for 2024-2026 delivery; central to Mint expansion strategy.

 Operational Challenges: